Ever since Razor scooters hit the market in 2000, they’ve been practically synonymous with childhood fun.

 They can be a little hard to find, but are generally available here.

 The A5 Air is the only Razor kick scooter with pneumatic (inflatable) tires.
-That’s a game-changer for rough terrain.
+That makes all the difference on rough pavement, and even turns dirt and gravel into reasonable possibilities.

 The other adult Razor models, and nearly all other brands, use hard urethane wheels.
 They’re maintenance-free and roll terrifically on smooth concrete, but they’re extremely harsh over cracks and bumps.
 They also have almost no traction in the rain.